The async package allows you to write code that executes

 a twisty little path of tailcalls; Step through each call with

-but make sure to s
+n but make sure to s to step into a tailcall

 to follow execution.

-package imports nseval which can be very
+The async package imports nseval which can be very

 handy at the debugger console.
-I often use get_function()
+I often use get_function(),

-to get a handle on
+get_call(), and caller() to get a handle on

 where exactly the debugger is paused at. arg_env

-and friends really help
+arg_expr, is_forced and friends really help

 when dealing with R’s lazy evaluation,